kalex19/Memoize/App Files/README.md

 ## Description

-The task was to build a tool to help fellow codering students practice a coding concept.
+The task was to build a tool to help fellow programming students practice identifying code syntax/logic errors.
 This app displays code snippets of common syntax and/or logic mistakes in the following languages/libraries: HTML, CSS, JS, JSX, SCSS, REACT.
 The user selects the correct answer and gains points.
-The next iternation of this app will save all incorrect questions so users can revisit them and pratice them later and allow users to choose their prefered practice coding language.
+The next iteration of this app will save all incorrect questions so users can revisit them and pratice them later.
+It will also allow users to choose their prefered practice coding language.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).